gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 You should see the same output that you saw previously.

+Note that different software will have different installation / compilation instructions.
+Good software has good installation instructions and will hopefully be easy to install.

 ### Operating more efficiently in the command line environment

 There are a number of simple tricks that will enable you to operate more efficiently in the command line environment.